Simple past (imperfect): regular verbs with vowel change

 3. If the stem ends in -f, but the whole verb ends in -ven, then -den is added.
 For example: leven→leefde(n).

-4. If there is a consonant at the end of the stem and there is a vowel at the end of the syllable in the stem, then we change the vowel.
+4. If there is a consonant at the end of the stem and a vowel at the end of the syllable in the stem, then we change the vowel.
 For example: klagen→ klaagde.

 5. If the stem ends in two consonants that are the same, remove one.
 For example: bakken → bakte